Hengyu/ChessBot-TV-iTunes/updateInfo.md

-- Enhanced for tvOS 16
+- Bug fixes and stability improved